Total Carbon Dioxide (Blood)

 What is this test?

-This test measures how much carbon dioxide is in your blood.
+This test measures how much carbon dioxide is in the blood in your veins.

-When you digest food, your body makes carbon dioxide as a waste product in the form
+When you burn food for energy, your body makes carbon dioxide as a waste product in

-But if you have far too much or too little of it, you may have a disease or a health
+causes no problems.
+But if you have too much or too little of it, you may have a disease

 Most of the carbon dioxide in your body is in the form of bicarbonate.
-This is made
+Bicarbonate

-by your kidneys.
-Bicarbonate is used to keep the acids and bases in your blood in
+is used to keep the pH of your blood (acids and bases) in balance.

 The test measures all types of carbon dioxide in your blood: bicarbonate, carbonic